Lauren Zimmerman

 Pro Bono and Public Interest Litigation

 In addition to her commercial litigation, Lauren has diverse pro bono and public interest practices.
-Currently, Lauren is litigating a First Amendment case involving the removal and restriction in multiple Florida school districts of “And Tango Makes Three,” a widely lauded children’s book that conveys that same-sex relationships and families with same-sex parents exist; that they can be happy, healthy, and loving; and that same-sex parents can adopt and raise healthy children.
+Currently, Lauren is litigating two First Amendment cases in Federal court involving the removal from public school libraries in multiple Florida school districts of “And Tango Makes Three,” a widely lauded children’s book that conveys that same-sex relationships and families with same-sex parents exist; that they can be happy, healthy, and loving; and that same-sex parents can adopt and raise healthy children, as well as other books with diverse perspectives.
 She also represented a clean energy nonprofit organization in a precedent-setting case before the Utah Public Service Commission to demonstrate the costs and benefits of solar energy as well as public servants in a class action suit against student loan servicer Navient, alleging that the company prevented them from accessing their federal public service loan forgiveness.
 Lauren has authored two amicus briefs, a Ninth Circuit brief advocating for economically sound applications of antitrust law to complex facts in the healthcare industry, and another asking the U.S. Supreme Court to review a Texas state court death sentence on behalf of several organizations that advocate for victims of family violence.
 Before joining Selendy Gay, Lauren was a trial lawyer at Brooklyn Defender Services, where she practiced indigent criminal defense.

 Affiliations & Community Involvement